Makers-Oakland-University/lidar-people-detect/README.md

 Follow this tutorial for more information on setting up the cameras https://msadowski.github.io/ros-web-tutorial-pt2-cameras/

 ## Testing from rosbag
-To test from rosbag you will need to publish the /clock topic with the following statement:
+To test from rosbag you will need to publish the /clock topic and only the raw image  + scan topics with the following line:
 ```
-rosbag play --clock your_bag.bag
+rosbag play your_bag.bag --clock --loop --topics /scan /image_raw /clock
 ```
 And toggle the use_sim_time environment variable
 ```